M-Meydan/FxResult/README.md

 ## Key Features

-FxResults offers a rich set of features designed to streamline functional error handling and data flow in .NET applications:
+FxResult offers a rich set of features designed to streamline functional error handling and data flow in .NET applications:

 - **Core Types**: `Result<Unit>` (for void operations), `Result<T>` (for operations returning a value), and a structured `Error` object.
 - **Unified Exception-Safe Factory**: Use Result.Try() and Result.TryAsync() to wrap logic into safe Result<T> or Result<Unit> outcomes.